 Instructions for how to get university credit for professional learning done via LINCspring can be found at the below links:

-For any other questions, contact the Office of Educational Equity and Support or call (701) 328-3545.
+For any other questions, contact the Office of Educational Improvement and Support or call (701) 328-3545.